Jubatian/rrpge-spec/specs/cpu_arch.rst

 - 16 bit immediate.
 Specifies an immediate value in the full 16 bit range, but needs an extra instruction word (and one additional cycle to decode).

+- BP relative immediate.
+Specifies an immediate value in the full 16 bit range, added to the current value of BP.
+This is useful to retrieve pointers into the stack if the stack is within the data address space.
+Needs an extra instruction word.

 - Stack: BP + 4 bit immediate.
 Accesses a 16 bit unit from the Stack address space.
 This addressing mode is suitable for accessing the parameters of a